Nevada Bankruptcy Laws

 The other main type of bankruptcy is Chapter 13 bankruptcy.
 It is sometimes called “reorganization” because it essentially allows filers to get on top of their debts by providing protection and reorganization.
 Those who file for Chapter 13 bankruptcy stick to a three-five year repayment plan to catch up on past-due debts while making all current payments.

-Chapter 13 bankruptcy is also known for helping petitioners prevent foreclosure.
-This works because, as soon as you file for bankruptcy, an automatic stay should take effect.
 The automatic stay is designed to prevent all collection action on the part of your creditors during your bankruptcy case.
 Because foreclosure is considered a form of collection, it may be halted for the duration of your case.

 Even with the information provided here, you may still have questions about filing bankruptcy in Nevada.